duckietown/book-opmanual-autolab/README.md

 ### Logo in `src/logo.png`

 There is a default logo in `src/logo.png`.
-This is the book's logo, change it with something that reflects the scope of your book.
+This is the book's logo, change it to something that reflects the scope of your book.
 Transparent PNGs are recommended.